digitalfabrik/integreat-locales/README.md

 * Copy the received CSVs to `./external-jobs/<identifier>/received`
 * Run `./manage convert ./external-jobs/<identifier>/received ./locales.json json`
 * Open a PR with the changes.
 Except for proofreading jobs, only keys should be added.

+Similarly, the process has to be repeated for [./native-locales/locales.json](native-locales/locales.json).

 ## How to convert between JSON and CSVs